Almost toric fibrations on K3 surfaces via degenerations: The preparatory step

 \subsection{Conclusion of the preparatory step}

-We summarize the construction so far in the following lemma. \begin{prop} There are modification of the almost toric fibrations $\mu_i$ on the central fiber and of the function $\pi$ so that \begin{itemize} \item the $\mu_i$ glue to a continuous function $\mu_0:\cX_0\to \Delta_{\cX}$, \item $\mu_1:=\mu_0\circ P_{\gamma}:\cX_{\gamma(-1)}\to \Delta_{\cX}$ is continuous, \item there is a closed subset $A$ of the the complement of the vertices in the 1-skeleton so that $\mu_1$ is an almost toric fibration when restricted to on $\mu_1^{-1}(\Delta_{\cX}\setminus A)$. \item The Arnold-Liouville integral affine structure on $\Delta_{\cX}\setminus A$ coincides with the restriction of the one from Theorem \ref{tmNAffine}. \end{itemize} \end{prop}
+We summarize the construction so far in the following lemma. \begin{prop} There are modifications of the almost toric fibrations $\mu_i$ on the central fiber and of the function $\pi$ so that \begin{enumerate}